mondo-mob/mondokit-docs/packages/gcp-tasks.md

 ---
 layout: default
-title: Tasks
+title: GCP Tasks
+description: Use Google Cloud Tasks to call task handler endpoints in your app
 parent: Packages
 nav_order: 8
 ---

 # MondoKit GCP Tasks

-Use Cloud Tasks to call task handler endpoints in your app.
+Use Google Cloud Tasks to call task handler endpoints in your app.

 ## Installation